conbinicoin/conbinicoin/contrib/ci-workers/README.md

-# LitecoinZ CI workers
+# ConbiniCoin CI workers

-This folder contains the Ansible playbooks for configuring a fresh OS installation for use as a Buildbot worker in LitecoinZ's CI.
+This folder contains the Ansible playbooks for configuring a fresh OS installation for use as a Buildbot worker in ConbiniCoin's CI.

 # Criteria for Adding Workers